awslabs/aws-emr-launch/docs/README.md

 - __Master Group__: the Security Group assigned to the EMR Master Instance
 - __Workers Group__: the Security Group assigned to the EMR Worker Instances (Core and Task nodes)
 - __Security Configuration__: the Security Configuration used by the Cluster
+- __Kerberos Attributes__: the attributes required to enable Kerberos authentication

 Each `emr_profile` requires a unique `profile_name`.
 This name and the `namespace` uniquiely identify a profile.
 The `namespace` is a logical grouping of profiles and has a default value of "default".